mmistakes/so-simple-theme/_mnprdocs/proxy.md

   - /projects/MNPRX/docs/proxy/
 ---

 Proxy materials are invisible materials that only render to the stylization control maps within MNPRX, modifying stylization effects.
-As this may sound abstract, please watch the following tutorial demonstrating its usage within a watercolor stylization.
+As this may sound abstract, please watch the following tutorial demonstrating its usage within the watercolor stylization.
 {: .top2}

 {% include responsive-embed ratio="16:9" width="90%"